-The Alameda County Justice Restoration Project (ACJRP) is a highly successful, nationally recognized, social impact, Pay for Success, bond-funded project, spearheaded by District Attorney Nancy O'Malley in collaboration with county partners, community-based organizations, and community representatives.
-A competitive grant award from the California Board of State and Community Corrections (BSCC), together with financial support from government and private philanthropic funders nationwide, made it possible for ACJRP to determine whether the engagement achieved and services provided can demonstrably reduce recidivism among individuals who had more than one felony conviction.
+The Alameda County Justice Restoration Project (ACJRP) is a socially impact bond funded a highly successful and nationally recognized Pay for Success project funded by foundations spearheaded by District Attorney Nancy O'Malley in collaboration with county partners, community-based organizations and community representatives.
+A competitive grant award from the California Board of State and Community Corrections (BSCC), together with financial support from government and private philanthropic funders nationwide, made it possible for ACJRP to determine whether the manner in which engagement was achieved and services were provided can demonstrably reduce recidivism among individuals who had more than one felony conviction.

-A highlight of ACJRP is the creation of the Certified Peer Support Specialist (CPSS), a new standard in criminal justice reform.
-DA O'Malley envisioned a different paradigm to engage individuals through the ACJRP Peer Support Model, creating the opportunity for ACJRP coaches to earn formal national certification as "Certified Peer Support
+A highlight of ACJRP is the creation of the Certified Peer Support Specialist (CPSS), a new standard for criminal justice reform.
+DA O'Malley envisioned a different want to engage individuals through the ACJRP Peer Support Model, and she created the opportunity for ACJRP coaches to earn formal national certification as "Certified Peer